mobily-enterprises/simpleschema/README.md

 All field types and parameters are completely equal as far as `validate()` is concerned -- except one: `required`.

-The `required` parameter is special in two ways:
+When dealing with `required`, remember that:

-1) `validate()` won't attempt to cast an object value if it's `undefined` and `requred` is `false`.
+1) `validate()` won't attempt to cast an object value if it's `undefined` and `required` is `false`.
 If `required` weren't special, casting (and therefore validation as a whole) would (erroneously) fail for values that are both optional and missing.

+2) If the `required` constraint is not met, then other parameters (`max`, `default`, etc.) will not be applied (obviouly)

-2) If you want to safely skip `required` as a parameter, you will also need to turn off casting for that field.
+3) If you want to safely skip `required` as a parameter, you will also need to turn off casting for that field.
 If you don't, then casting will possibly fail (as it will try to cast from `undefined`, with possibly strange results).
-If for example you wanted to make `id` optional rather than required, you would run validate this way:
+If for example you wanted to override `id`'s schema definition making it optional rather than required, you would run `validate()` this way:

     complexSchema.validate( p, { skipCast: 'id', skipParams: { id: [ 'required' ] } }, function( err, newP, errors ){

-3) If the `required` constraint is not met, then other parameters (`max`, `default`, etc.) will not be applied

 ## (Per-field) sync and (object-wide) async validation